akshayjshah/blog/posts/podcasts-for-developers.md

 working engineer supposed to keep up without spending every free moment on Hacker News?

 *Podcasts*, that's how.
 Unfortunately, most podcasts are meandering monologues recorded on a laptop microphone.
-After a few years of avid listening, though, I've found a pretty good selection of shows---if you share my interests in web development, data science, and startups, you may find something you like.
+After a few years of avid listening, though, I've found a pretty good selection of shows --- if you share my interests in web development, data science, and startups, you may find something you like.
 All these podcasts regularly produce great episodes, but I listen to the three-star shows religiously and the one-star shows only if the topic sounds appealing.

-If you know of a great show that isn't on my list, [let me know](mailto:akshay@akshayshah.org)---I'm always looking for something new.
+If you know of a great show that isn't on my list, [let me know](mailto:akshay@akshayshah.org) --- I'm always looking for something new.

 ## General Engineering